etlbox/etlbox.website/doks_v1.8/dbextensions/content/docs/getting-started/installation/index.md

 ---
 title: "Installation and Setup"
 description: ""
-lead: "ETLBox.DbExtensions makes it easy to add high-performance bulk operations to any ADO.NET or Dapper-based application.
-With just one NuGet package and a few lines of code, you can insert, update, delete, or merge thousands of rows—fast and reliably."
+lead: "Get started with <b>ETLBox.DbExtensions</b> in just a few minutes.
+This guide walks you through the installation via NuGet, setting up the required database provider, and running your first bulk operation."
 draft: false
 images: []
 menu: